Is There a Common Emotional Reaction to Being Charged with a Crime?

 Fear and Anxiety Are Common Reactions

 Paul: I think people naturally feel an enormous amount of worry and fear.
 People are very fearful; they’re very worried because they don’t know what’s going to happen.
-No one likes to be accused of misconduct, of doing something bad, so there’s a little bit of shame, a great deal of uneasiness, fear.
+No one likes to be accused of misconduct, of doing something bad, so there’s a little bit of shame, a great deal of uneasiness, and fear.

 My objective is to really provide sort of a full service practice.
 I try to really help temper people’s concern and fear as we work through, procedurally work through the case.